davetang/machine_learning/kmeans/README.md

 -   TOV - Turnovers

 Some players were traded during the season and thus have stats for different teams.
-The “TOT” team is a summation of stats from different teams but since we will perform our own summation, we will exclude that row of data.
+The "TOT" team is a summation of stats from different teams but since we will perform our own summation, we will exclude that row of data.